clach04/pebble-authenticator/README.md

 Uses Clay.

 See https://web.archive.org/web/20170429103612/https://m.connectedly.com/how-get-your-two-step-verification-codes-your-pebble for how to get secrets onto phone/pebble.
+Extract/summary:

+> So for example in Gmail, you'll need to login and go to https://accounts.google.com/b/0/SmsAuthSettings.
+Once there, select "Move to a different phone"
+>
+> Choose your phone type and click Continue
+>
+> Now select the "Can't scan the barcode?" link to reveal the Secret -- in this case a string of 32 characters in the yellow box.
+Enter that code into the config for Pebble app.

 ## Install